 A trotline (throw line, limb line, set line, jug line, or "Yo-yo" line) is a line without a rod or reel attached.
 It does not need to be handheld nor closely attended.
 Trotlines are limited to 25 hooks.
 Trotlines belonging to two or more people may not be joined or tied together.
 Anglers may not fish with more than one trotline.
 Anglers may not check, pull up, or tamper with the trotline of another person.
 Any person using a trotline must attend it personally at least once every calendar day and remove or release all game fish that are caught.
 A Second Rod Validation is not required to fish with a trotline.
-A trotline does not count toward an anglers limit on rods.
-Anglers may fish with a trotline and a rod or a trotline and two rods (with Second Rod Validation) at the same time.
+A trotline and a rod or a trotline and two rods (with Second Rod Validation) at the same time.